denull/ton-gamble/README.md

 The idea behind this smart contract is to implement a framework for different gambling activities, such as lotteries, slot machines, card and board games.
 Two initial examples are provided for now: a simple lottery and a Blackjack card game.

 At any time the owner of the smart contract can start a new game of any supported type.
-After that, everyone is free to join that game.
+After that, everyone is free to join that game by sending **an internal message** to the contract (use `join-game.fif` to generate bodies of such messages).
+The Gram value attached to such message becomes his stake at the game.

 A lottery is the simplest case of a game.
-It does not further actions from the owner (except for starting a game).
-When a new game of lottery is created, the owner sets up its start/end time, min/max number of tickets sold, price of a ticket, initial prize fund, amounts of prizes and their counts/probabilities.
+It does not require further actions from the participant or the owner (except for initiating a game).
+When a new game of lottery is created, the owner sets up its start/end time, min/max number of tickets sold, price of a ticket, initial prize fund, amounts of prizes and their counts/probabilities (see the `new-game.fif` script for details).

 As soon as max number of tickets is sold (or at the specified end time), the prizes are distributed among participants automatically by the contract.
 In case there's not enough tickets sold (less than specified min number), the game is cancelled and all stakes are returned.

-More interactive games, such as Blackjack or Poker, require the owner of the contract to participate in the process more actively.
-This is because of two reasons:
+Other games, like a Blackjack, usually require the participant to make moves after joining the game.
+To do that, one generates external messages with `make-move.fif` script, signing them with a key he provided when joined the game.

+In future, there planned more sophisticated games, allowing multiple participants to interact with each other (not just with the dealer).
+This poses some difficult problems to solve, so such games are not yet implemented.
+In particular, there's two requirements:
 1. There should be some random, but unknown to players (until the end of the game) state.
 As the state of the smart contract itself is stored in the blockchain and available for everybody, it's not suitable for this purpose.
-2. Players need to frequently make moves during the game.
+2. Players need to be able to frequently make moves during the game.
 Making those moves by sending messages to the contract can slow down the game, so it would be preferable to do off-chain.

 To solve those problems, the owner should keep the game state externally, and update it in response to players' moves.
 After the game ends, the owner submits all that data to the contract for validation.
 Only if it's correct (does not violate game rules and contains valid players' signatures), the winner receives the prize money.